Alan Trejo Player Props: Rockies vs. Marlins

 Alan Trejo At The Plate

-- Trejo is hitting .240 with eight doubles, a home run and five walks.
+- Trejo is hitting .240 with nine doubles, a home run and five walks.

+- He has hit a long ball in one of 42 games, and in 0.8% of his plate appearances.

-- In 11 games this season (26.8%), Trejo has picked up an RBI, including two games with multiple runs batted in.
+- In 12 games this year (28.6%), Trejo has picked up an RBI, including two games with multiple runs batted in.

+- In 23.8% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.